yokwejuste/yokwejuste/README.md

-Not a forker, creator is preferable.
+Not a forker, init is preferable.
 Creative mindset is on.

 ### Hi there 👋